-- 7.39 Some third party concern has been expressed that the grant of planning permission would be premature in advance of the examination of the emerging Local Plan.
+7.39 Some third party concern has been expressed that the grant of planning permission would be premature in advance of the examination of the emerging Local Plan.
 This concern must be weighted in the context of the terms of paragraphs 49-50 of the 2019 NPPF.
-They state: - - "...arguments that an application is premature are unlikely to justify a refusal of planning permission other than in the limited circumstances where both: - a) the development proposed is so substantial, or its cumulative effect would be so significant, that to grant permission would undermine the plan-making process by predetermining decisions about the scale, location or phasing of new development that are central to an emerging plan; and
+They state: - a) the development proposed is so substantial, or its cumulative effect would be so significant, that to grant permission would undermine the plan-making process by predetermining decisions about the scale, location or phasing of new development that are central to an emerging plan; and b) the emerging plan is at an advanced stage but is not yet formally part of the development plan for the area.